ankit98verma/Parallel_Merge_Sort/README.md

     $ ls
     bin  Makefile  README.md  results  src  utilities
     ```
 2. Make the file.
-Note that it is assumed that the nvidia cuda toolkit is installed.
+Note that it is assumed that the nvidia cuda toolkit is installed (ignore warnings, if any).
     ```sh
     $ make clean all
     rm -f sort *.o bin/*.o *~